Henry Clay Hodges Jr.: World War I

 Major General Henry C. Hodges Jr., seated in the front row, third from the left, together with members of the staff of his 39th Division, 1918.

 Hodges was promoted to the rank of major general on August 5, 1917, almost three months after the American entry into World War I, and assumed command over the 39th Division at Camp Beauregard.
 When he left the camp with the division, the people of Alexandria, Louisiana gave him a chest with 200 silver coins with his name on them.
 Hodges served in France during World War I with his division.

 Hodges returned to Camp Beauregard after the war ended, and he commanded the 17th Division until its deactivation.
 Reverting to his permanent rank of brigadier general, after the war came to an end on November 11, 1918, Hodges was sent to Hawaii.

 Later life

 Hodges retired December 1, 1920, and resided first in Noroton and then in Stamford, Connecticut, after his second wife's death.
 He was advanced to major general on the retired list by act of Congress in June 1930.
-Hodges died on July 15, 1963, and at the time of his death, he was the oldest living graduate of United Sstates Military Academy.
+Hodges died on July 15, 1963, and at the time of his death, he was the oldest living graduate of United States Military Academy.
 He is buried at Arlington National Cemetery with his first wife Netta Richmond Haines (1861–1919).